 Learn about the role of a biomedical products regulatory affairs specialist and the dynamic nature of the field.
-Explore the regulatory jurisdiction of the U.S. Food and Drug Administration (FDA).
+Explore the regulatory jurisdiction of the U.S. Food and Drug Administration.

-Learn the strategies to effectively develop, negotiate and manage contracts and contracting relationships, and explore how contracts are designed and modified.
+Study the strategies to effectively develop, negotiate and manage contracts and contracting relationships; explore how contracts are designed and modified.

-Gain the skills and knowledge to become an effective guardian of developmentally disabled adults, elderly individuals with disabilities or diminished capacity, and other adults declared incapacitated by the courts.
+Learn how to be an effective guardian for elderly individuals with disabilities or diminished capacity, developmentally disabled adults, and other adults declared incapacitated by the courts.

 Develop your ability to do investigative work as you learn about the legal system and study techniques for carrying out criminal and civil investigations.

-Gain the skills and knowledge needed to excel as a leader dedicated to serving the public good with this advanced degree program.
+Gain the advanced skills and knowledge needed to excel as a leader dedicated to serving the public good.

-Learn traditional and emerging fundraising and relationship-building techniques that produce results.
-Examine the latest research, best practices and ethical standards in the development profession.
+Study traditional and emerging fundraising and relationship-building techniques that produce results.
+Examine the latest research, best practices and ethical standards in the field.

-Expand your human resources skill set and go from process-focused practitioner to business-enhancing partner.
-Learn how to effectively identify and manage workplace challenges and sensitive issues.
+Expand your Human Resources skills and go from process-focused practitioner to business-enhancing partner.
+Learn how to identify and manage workplace challenges and sensitive issues.

 Learn the fundamentals of public policy analysis and management while also focusing on a specific area of study.